OpenVidu/openvidu.io-docs/docs/tutorials/openvidu-insecure-angular.md

 npm install -g @angular/cli
 ```

-3) To run the sample application, execute the following command in the project:
+3) To run the sample application, execute the following commands in the project:

 ```bash
 cd openvidu-insecure-angular